Top 10 Best Vocaloid Characters

 To be honest, Hatsune gets too much attention.
 It's not fair.
 Len deserves credit too!
 Miku's voice tends to be annoying, and she's not appealing at all.
 Take that "number 1" somewhere else.
 I prefer Len, so that's that.
 He's got me lost within his amazingness, and I will always be lost in it.
 Plus, he sings with amazing power.
 He has such a range.
 It's scary!
 So, Len will always be better than Hatsune in my eyes.
 Surpass them all, Len!

-3 Rin Kagamine Rin Kagamine is a female Vocaloid created by Crypton Future Media.
-She can be bought with her counterpart Len Kagamine.
-She is voiced by Asami Shimoda.
+Rin Kagamine is a female Vocaloid developed by Crypton Future Media.
+She is released together with her male counterpart Len Kagamine, and both are sold as part of a package.
+Rin is voiced by Japanese actress and singer Asami Shimoda.

 I vote for Kagamine Rin.
 Sure, it's because she's cute and all, but that isn't the main thing when it comes to loving a Vocaloid.
 The main thing is their voices and songs.
 I picked Rin because her voice is very cute and nice.
 Her songs match my personality, and I've heard most of them.